1 dead, others believed missing in Alaska landslide, authorities say

-JUNEAU, Alaska (AP) — At least one person has died and others are believed missing after a large landslide ripped down a mountain near a remote community in southeast Alaska during the night, authorities said Tuesday.
-Three homes were in the direct path of the landslide.
+JUNEAU, Alaska (AP) — One person has died and at least seven others are believed missing after a large landslide ripped down a mountain near a remote community in southeast Alaska during the night, authorities said Tuesday.
+Three homes were in the direct path of the landslide and authorities were using a cadaver-sniffing dog and heat-sensing drones to search for any additional victims.

-The slide occurred about 9 p.m.
+The slide — estimated to be about 450 feet (137 meters) wide — occurred about 9 p.m.
 Monday near Wrangell, a small fishing community of just over 2,000 residents located on an island about 155 miles (250 kilometers) south of Juneau.

 A preliminary survey determined three homes were in the direct path of the slide, and first responders started a quick search for survivors, Alaska State Troopers said in a statement.